 Hallucinogens are drugs that when used, cause hallucinations.
 Users see images, hear sounds, and feel sensations that seem very real but do not exist.
-Some hallucinogens also produce sudden and unpredictable changes in the mood of those who use them.
-Hallucinogens can be addictive just like any substance that is abused, such as cocaine or heroin.
-With repeated use of hallucinogens, the user can begin to get used to the feeling they receive and the body can begin to crave it and develop an addiction where the users then believe the hallucinogens are needed to function.
+Although there are different types of hallucinogen drugs, some produce sudden and unpredictable changes in the mood of those who use them which can be dangerous for the user as well as others.
+They can be addictive just like any substance that individuals abuse, such as cocaine or heroin.
+With repeated use of these drugs, the user can begin to get used to the feeling they receive, and the body can start to crave it and develop an addiction where the users then believe the hallucinogens are needed to function.

-As a group, hallucinogen drugs distort a person’s perception of reality in one way or another.
-Different types of hallucinogens distort a person’s perception in different ways.
-Distortions in perception result from alterations in the brain’s chemical processes and functions. each type of hallucinogen targets certain specific chemical processes, which accounts for the different “trips” or “highs” users experience.
+As a group, all types of hallucinogen drugs distort a person’s perception of reality in one way or another.
+Various types of hallucinogens distort a person’s perception in different ways.
+These distorted perceptions result from alterations in the brain’s chemical processes and functions.
+Each type of hallucinogen targets certain specific chemical processes, which accounts for the different “trips” or “highs” users experience.

 Drugs belonging to this type of hallucinogen include: